M-A-P-97/spam-filter-and-survivor-classifiers/README.md

 ## Problem Statement 2 -- Naive Bayes Classifier

-Given the features in the dataset, using Naive Bayes Classifier, we are to determine whether an email is spam or not.
+Given the features in the dataset, using Naive Bayes Classifier, we are to determine whether an email is spam or ham.

 ## Setup/Installation Requirements